 Here is our poetry, for we have pulled down the stars to our will.” -Ezra Pound

-New York is my home and my greatest love.
+New York is my home and my truest, greatest love.
 The city never hides anything from you.
 It screams when it’s upset and cries when it’s broken.
-It comes together when it needs love and even though there are millions upon millions in the city, there is always a place for you.
+It comes together when it needs love; especially, when you need it.
+Even though there are millions upon millions in the city, there is always a place for you.
 The entire spectrum of the human existence finds itself on the streets of New York and I am so proud to be one of them.
 It welcomes you in the morning, evening and any time in between.
 Novelist James Baldwin once said, “Anyone who loves New York is ill-equipped to deal with any other city: all other cities seem, at best, a mistake, and, at worst, a fraud.”

 I always see something new and exciting here.
 People walking as quickly as they can to where they need to go, to the five cabs in a four or at best, three lane street, New York is home.
 My photographs of New York are a dedication to my city.
 May she always be great.

 When the air becomes crisp and cool in New York, there’s nowhere else I’d rather be on a weekend afternoon than in Central Park.
 My work in New York revolves around the school year – when September arrived, it felt new beginnings and new year had begun.

 Interested in New York Cuisine?
 Take a look here –> I’m Trying To Eat Here!

 At the end of 2016, when Hillary Clinton did not become president, New Yorkers gathered together and began writing each other notes of hope, love and faith with post-its.
 They left them on the wall at the 14th Street/Union Square subway station.
 The walls were covered with bright squares of paper with messages and drawings.
 I remember staring at the wall just at a loss for words and, I saw this note.